xhyan-zjut/AAE6102-Assignment-2-YAN-Xinhao/README.md

 Although it increases the accuracy than basic GNSS, it cannnot provide high accuracy.

-Also, its quality degrades with the increase of the distance.
+Its quality degrades with the increase of the distance.

 It cannot solve the multipath.